Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 As the super telephoto lenses continue to drop weight, the demands of the support they are used on also diminish.
 While this lens can be handheld for decent periods of time, you will still appreciate having support under the lens for longer periods of use (and for stabilizing the view).
 Avoiding future shoulder issues may not seem important today, but I assure you that you will one day appreciate having taken good care of your body in your youth.
-Keep your elbows in.
+Keep your elbows in and shoulders at rest.

 Two tripod collar feet were included with the version II lens with one being a small foot designed for monopods.
 I never used the small one and apparently many others left their small foot in the box as well.
 The smaller monopod base plate is reportedly again available for the version III lens, but this time it is an optional accessory.

 As first seen on the 600 IS II, the 600mm IS III has a Kensington-type wire security lock under the tripod collar lock knob cap.